ayanahm/simple-csv-transformer/README.md

 "[c,d]"
 ```

-Note the **bindPatternPosition** which defines, how the source column is mean to be replaced in
+Note the **bindPatternPosition** which defines, how the source column is meant to be replaced in
 *sourceBindPattern*.

 The `sourceBindPattern` must not necessarily contain a placeholder.
 This is useful when there are no